Events

 🔒 Is it still security or already financial oversight?

-Officially, it's about "protecting consumers."
-In practice - it's increasingly about limiting their freedom.
+Officially, it’s about “consumer protection.”
+In practice, it’s increasingly about restricting their freedom.

-Restrictions on anonymity, mandatory reporting, authorized intermediaries - these are elements of the new system, where every transaction is visible and every user can be easily identified and, if necessary, blocked.
+Security restrictions, mandatory reporting, and authorized intermediaries—these are elements of a new system in which every transaction is visible, and every user can be easily identified and, if necessary, blocked.

 The world of cryptocurrencies, built on the idea of trust without intermediaries, is becoming a world of intermediaries without trust.